vyshnavkr/shortnotes/ASSERTION.md

  - use assertion to validate private method parameters

 ## Basics:
+ - syntax:
-1. assert expression;
+   assert expression; <br>
-2. assert expression1 : expression2;
+   assert expression1 : expression2; <br>
-  Expression1 - boolean.
+  Expression1 - boolean. <br>
   Expression2 is an expression that has a value (primitive/String/enum/even CONSTRUCTOR too, remember no S.O.P/variable declaration).
-(It cannot be an invocation of a method that is declared void) Brackets are not compulsory for expression
+(It cannot be an invocation of a method that is declared void) <br>
+  Brackets are not compulsory for expression
-3. AssertionError
+ - error message: AssertionError

 ## Enabling and Disabling:
 0. assertions are inactive unless specifically "turned on" (enabled),